Are stepkids ruining your marriage? The key to fixing this is to be a team with your spouse.

 There are a few things majorly wrong with this statement that, as a stepparent, you must be aware of.

 First, you’re putting the child on the defense without explaining what’s wrong.
 Second, you disrespect one or both of their parents by making them sound like the bad guy.

-At the very least, both you and your spouse need to communicate well about the children’s behavior.
+At the very least, you and your spouse must communicate well about the children’s behavior.
 Besides, it’s normal for kids to cover up their mistakes or say they have permission from their parents.

-If you see a problem behavior, stay calm, and keep your tone neutral.
-Just make sure the child isn’t doing something unsafe where they could harm themselves.
+If you see a problem behavior, stay calm and neutralize your tone.
+Just ensure the child isn’t doing something unsafe where they could harm themselves.